tigerwill90/fox/README.md

 Note that there is no "sane" default strategy, so calling `Context.ClientIP` without a strategy configured will return an `ErrNoClientIPStrategy`.

+See this [blog post](https://adam-p.ca/blog/2022/03/x-forwarded-for/) for general guidance on choosing a strategy that fit your needs.
 ## Benchmark
 The primary goal of Fox is to be a lightweight, high performance router which allow routes modification at runtime.
 The following benchmarks attempt to compare Fox to various popular alternatives, including both fully-featured web frameworks